manojn0010/E-Commerce-Marketplace-Analysis/documentation.md

 > output: truncates the table orders_by_date and updates orders from start_date to end_date
 2. update_seller_metrics
 > purpose: update seller_metrics_by_state
-> input: none. direct procedure that updates seller metrics
+> input: none; directly updates seller metrics
 > output: truncates the table seller_metrics_by_state and updates aggregated results of seller metrics by state

 ---